-The Company is required to maintain certificates of deposit that serve as collateral for operating leases and credit card accounts.
-Amounts classified as restricted cash were \$83,000 at June 30, 2014 and December 31, 2013, and are presented within prepaid expenses and other current assets.
+The Company is required to maintain certificates of deposit that serve as collateral for its current operating lease and credit card accounts.
+Amounts classified as restricted cash were \$58,000 and \$83,000 as of September 30, 2014 and December 31, 2013 respectively, and are presented within prepaid expenses and other current assets.